-- They are at the discretion of the doctor.
-If you request a house visit the nurse or doctor may telephone to discuss the problem.
+Home visits should be requested before 10.15am.
+A nurse or GP will telephone you to discuss the problem and to allow them to decide if a home visit is appropriate.
 An alternative arrangement may be advised.
-This could be attending attending the surgery, attending the local Accident and Emergency department or collecting a prescription from the chemist ior surgery.
+This could be attending the surgery, attending the local Accident and Emergency department or collecting a prescription.

 Out of Hours

 The out of hours service for urgent medical problems is provided by Lanarkshire Health Board/NHS Trust and not by the surgery.
 Outside our core surgery hours, calls to the surgery are re-directed to the NHS out of hours service, NHS24.
 Alternatively you can telephone NHS24 directly on 111.
 A nurse will advise you of further action.
 In a life-threatening emergency dial 999.
 The NHS website www.nhs24.scot, provides further information.